Choosing a bed at thos. Moser

 KNOW YOUR MATTRESS HEIGHT

-Do you intend on keeping your current mattress and box spring, or will you be switching to a lower profile box spring or just a mattress?
+Do you intend to keep your current mattress and box spring, or will you be switching to a lower profile box spring or just a mattress?
 After knowing where you will put your gorgeous new bed, this is the most important thing to understand.
 If you intend on keeping your current mattress and box spring set up, measure both heights of box spring and mattress together.
 This will give you the entire height and let you know how high your mattress will come up on the headboard. or will you be switching to a lower profile box spring or just a mattress?
 The height of your mattress can determine the overall look of your bed and any modifications that may need to be made.
 Each bed will have it’s own specific mattress heights that it was designed to work with.
 If you are using both a box spring and mattress or a thicker mattress this can change many of the design aesthetics of the bed you choose.

 HOW HIGH OFF THE FLOOR DO YOU WANT TO BE?

 To help give you a visual cue, a standard dining room table stands at 30,” and an accompanying chair is generally 18″ from floor to seat.
 Do you want a bed that you have to climb up into or one that you can easily fall into?
-Some adjustments that can be made to the design of the bed include, lowering or raising the side rails to reach your maximum height (this is why it is important to know your mattress height).
+Some adjustments that can be made to the design of the bed include, lowering or raising the side rails to reach your maximum height (this is why it is essential to know your mattress height).
 Other modifications that can be made to accommodate your existing mattress and box spring is how much of the headboard and footboard do you want to have exposed above the mattress or pillows.
 Some higher mattresses will be flush to the footboard and potentially cover three-quarters of the headboard.

 Height from the Floor